kohei-us/ixion/doc/python/document.rst

    Class :class:`~ixion.Document` represents an entire document which consists of one or more :class:`~ixion.Sheet` objects.

+.. attribute:: Document.sheet_names

+   A read-only attribute that provides a tuple of the names of the sheets that belong to the document.
+The order of the sheet names signifies the order of the sheets in the document.

 .. method:: Document.append_sheet(sheet_name)

    Append a new sheet to the document object and return the newly created